thenewdarling/CurseOfStrahd/Session Recaps/2022-04-03 Session 19 - Begin Day 16.md

 Meanwhile, [[Freek and Myrtle]] are told [[Urwin]] has died, and [[Adrianna]] recounts a story to them -- the [[Spirit of the Wild Rose]].
 Through the story, we find out about [[Eliza Day]], who haunts the [[rose garden]] on [[Yester Hill]].
 The person who killed her was buried alive by the Village People.
 (Before or after recording YMCA, we are not sure...)

-She is why the vineyards hadn't been rotting despite the lack of sunlight in Barovia.
+She is why the vineyards hadn't been rotting despite the lack of sunlight in [[Barovia]].
 But something has happened recently to the tree where the man was buried -- it's split down the middle.
 We put the pieces together that he is the man who stole the sword from [[Yalom]].

 [[Adrianna]] is perplexed by [[Magda]]'s decision to feast on the horse in the barn but tells her not to bother telling the others, and that she would deal with it later. [[Magda]] gets a bucket and a mop to clean the aftermath up.